ebox-official/web-app-old/README.md

 This project was generated with Angular CLI version 12.2.0.

+## Package manager and installation

+This project uses yarn (NOT npm), so install it with `yarn` command.
+Don't mix the two while installing dependencies or you will end up losing certain packages.

 ## Launch locally

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.